-Various claims and lawsuits are pending against the Children's Kiva Building Corporation.
+Various claims and lawsuits, arising from the asbestos removal project, are pending against the Children's Kiva Building Corporation.
 After consideration of application insurance policy coverage and relative merits of each claim or lawsuit, it is the opinion of Corporation counsel that the potential ultimate liability resulting from these actions, if any, will not require additional accrued reserves and will not have a material adverse financial effect on the Corporation.